nbaltens/Form-Validation/README.md

 # Form-Validation
-this is a project where I used javascript to create form validation.
+This Project was built with HTML, CSS, Javascript and PHP.
+I used javascript to validate the form inputs, and PHP to aquire form in data.